MediaComem/biopocket-mobile/README.md

 ## Development

-How to set up your machine to contribute to the project.
+This section describes how to quickly set up your machine to contribute to the project.

+Read the [development guide](DEVELOPMENT.md) for a more detailed technical introduction.

 ### First-time setup